-Omega Speedmaster, the legendary “space” chronograph that never seems to be getting old, has recently been reintroduced as a two-tone model and also slightly refreshed.
-Available with at least two dials and two colors of 18-carat gold alloy, the new Omega Speedmaster 57 (ref.
-3188.8.131.52.01.001) version of the watch looks more in line with their current product range.
+Omega Speedmaster, the legendary “space” chronograph that is never getting old, has recently been reintroduced as a “two-tone” model and also slightly refreshed.
+Available with at least two dials and two colors of 18-karat gold alloy, the 2013 Omega Speedmaster 57 (ref.
+322.214.171.124.01.001) is more in line with their current product range.

-Although the Speedmaster was always associated with tri-compax dial layouts, a couple of years ago the Swiss watchmaker has introduced their own Omega caliber Co-Axial 9300 in-house movement that allowed it to radically change the design of the watch.
-Now, its single chronograph sub-dial (it is located at 3 o’clock) combines a 12-hour and a 60 minute chronograph hands, while the other sub-dial, which is placed at 9 hours, is reserved for a nicely executed small seconds indicator.
+Although the Speedmaster was always associated with tri-compax dial layouts, a couple of years ago the Swiss watchmaker has introduced their own Omega caliber Co-Axial 9300 in-house movement that allowed it to radically change the exterior.
+Now, its single chronograph sub-dial (it is located at 3 o’clock) combines a 12-hour and 60-minute chronograph hands, while the other sub-dial, which is placed at 9 hours, is reserved for a nicely executed small seconds indicator.

 Both sub-dials nicely balance each other reflecting both the symmetric Ω symbol and a double-dot hour marker at 12 hours.